ben-davis/notes/book-notes/the-algorithm-design-manual/The Algorithm Design Manual.md

 Examples of divide and conquer: mergesort, the Fourier transform, Strassen's matrix multiplication algorithm.

 ## 5.1 Binary Search and Related Algorithms
-Binary search is the key divide-and-conquer algorith.
+Binary search is the key divide-and-conquer algorithm.
 It's a fast algorithm for searching in a sorted array of keys `S`.
 To search for `q` we compare it to the middle key `S[n/2]`.
 If `q < S[n/2]` then its in the left-side of the array, otherwise it's the right.
 We repeat this process on each subset.
 It means we find the right answer in a total of `lg(n)` comparisons - much better than n/2 expected if we did sequential search.

 ```c
 int binary_search(item_type s[], item_type key, int low, int high) {